polychromatic/polychromatic-docs/pages/roadmap.md

 class: docs

 roadmap:
-    - name: v0.3.12 ("Stable")
+    - name: v0.3.12 - v0.6.0 - Reimagining the project
+      desc: It's been a slow journey, but the application had a redesign both visually and internally so it's easier to maintain for the growing number of devices and features.
       checked: true
       completed:
-        - Development series finished.
-Working on next major version...
-      pending:
-        - The tray applet can be tempermental on some DEs, this will be addressed in next version.
+        - New command line utility
+        - New website and documentation
+        - Rewrite tray applet
+        - Refactor Controller (Pass 1, 2018)
+        - Refactor Controller (Pass 2, 2019)
+        - Port Controller to PyQt5 (Pass 3, 2020)
+        - New Preferences
+        - New Devices tab
+        - New Effects tab ("application profiles" replacement)
+        - New effect format (with support for animation)
+        - New troubleshooter for OpenRazer

-    - name: 'v1.0.0 (dev: v0.6.0)'
+    - name: v0.6.1 - A stable beta
+      desc: v0.3.12 is no longer stable, but the latest development hasn't had all its new features finished either.
+So... time to consolidate progress and make a new release!
       checked: progress
       completed:
-        - New command line utility
-        - New website and documentation
-        - Rewrite tray applet to fix its shortcomings
-        - Refactor Controller (first pass, 2018)
-        - Refactor Controller (second pass, 2019)
-        - Port Controller to PyQt5 (third refactor, 2020)
-        - Implement new Devices tab
-        - Implement Preferences
-        - Implement new Effects tab ("application profiles" replacement)
+        null
       in_progress:
+        - Polish little things for a new stable release
+      pending:
+        - Quality assurance testing across distros with progress so far

+    - name: v1.0.0 - The big one
+      desc: This release will expand custom (software) effects, introduce presets for multiple devices and events for automating your lighting.
+      checked: false
+      completed:
+        null
+      in_progress:
+        null
+      pending:
         - Improve build system
-        - Implement Presets tab ("profiles")
-      pending:
-        - Implement Triggers tab (a new feature to activate presets based on events, such as session login)
-        - Implement scripted effects
-        - Implement layer-based effects
-        - Beta Release - Cross-distro, device testing and documentation publishing
+        - Improve translation system
+        - 'New feature: Presets'
+        - 'New feature: Triggers'
+        - 'New Effect Type: Scripted'
+        - 'New Effect Type: Layered'

     - name: v1.1.0
+      desc:
       checked: false
       completed:
+        null
+      in_progress:
         null
       pending:
         - Browse/share effects designed by other Polychromatic users.